gregvers/functions-samples/oci-objectstorage-list-objects-java/README.md

-# Function that retrieves an object from a bucket in Object Storage using the OCI Python SDK
+# Function that lists objects from a bucket in Object Storage using the OCI Java SDK

-This function uses Resource Principals to securely authorize a function to make API calls to OCI services using the [OCI Python SDK](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/index.html).
+This function uses Resource Principals to securely authorize a function to make API calls to OCI services using the [OCI Java SDK](https://docs.cloud.oracle.com/iaas/tools/java/latest/).
-It returns the content of an object from a bucket in Object Storage.
+It returns a list of objects from a given bucket in Object Storage.

 The function calls the following OCI Python SDK classes:
 * [Resource Principals Signer](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/api/signing.html#resource-principals-signer) to authenticate